Play Live Radio

 YouTube

-A spokesperson for Ralph de la Torre said Saturday that he “has amicably separated from Steward on mutually agreeable terms” and “will continue to be a tireless advocate for the improvement of reimbursement rates for the underprivileged patient population.”
+A spokesperson for Ralph de la Torre said the CEO “has amicably separated from Steward on mutually agreeable terms.”
+His resignation becomes effective Tuesday.

-Dr. Ralph de la Torre had overseen a network of some 30 hospitals around the country, including eight in Florida.
-The Texas-based company’s troubled recent history has drawn scrutiny from elected officials in New England, where some of its former hospitals are located.
+The Texas-based company’s troubled recent history has drawn scrutiny from elected officials in New England, where some of its hospitals are located.

 A spokesperson for de la Torre said Saturday that he “has amicably separated from Steward on mutually agreeable terms” and “will continue to be a tireless advocate for the improvement of reimbursement rates for the underprivileged patient population.”